awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-lambda-function-trigger.md

 Lambda functions let you run code without provisioning or managing a server\.
 For example, you can configure a Lambda function to process messages from one queue while another queue acts as a *dead\-letter queue* for messages that your Lambda function can't process successfully\.
 When you resolve the issue, you can *redrive* the messages from the dead\-letter queue through the Lambda function\.
 For more information see [Amazon SQS Dead\-Letter Queues](sqs-dead-letter-queues.md) and also [What is AWS Lambda?](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and [Using AWS Lambda with Amazon SQS](http://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) in the *AWS Lambda Developer Guide*\.

 **Note**
 Your queue and Lambda function must be in the same AWS Region\.
 FIFO queues don't support Lambda function triggers\.
 You can associate only one queue with one or more Lambda functions\.
 You can't associate an [encrypted queue](sqs-server-side-encryption.md) that uses an AWS managed customer master key for Amazon SQS with a Lambda function in a different AWS account\.
+If you associate an encrypted queue with a a Lambda function but Lambda doesn't poll for messages, add the `kms:Decrypt` permission to your Lambda role\.

 ## Prerequisites<a name="configure-lambda-function-trigger-prerequisites"></a>

 To configure Lambda function triggers using the console, you must ensure the following:
-+ Your Amazon SQS role must include the following permissions:
++ If you use an IAM user, your Amazon SQS role must include the following permissions:
   + `lambda:CreateEventSourceMapping`
   + `lambda:ListEventSourceMappings`
   + `lambda:ListFunctions`